Friday, July 14, 2017

 - Skin pulled from someone's hand.

 - A child's bones are found in a wall.

-Rings is a film that I had high hopes for as I enjoyed the original and the remake.
+Rings is a movie that I had high hopes for as I enjoyed the original and the remake.
 While I wasn't a big fan of The Ring Two, I still thought this latest movie might be a positive return for the franchise.
 Sadly, Rings is a mess.
-The movie builds to a silly conclusion, the twist is pretty predictable, the pacing is extremely slow, the movie lacks tension and scares and the acting is hit and miss.
+The story builds to this silly conclusion, the twist is pretty predictable, the pacing is extremely slow, the movie lacks tension and scares, and the acting is hit and miss.
 The positive is a few new additions to the mythology and one or two neat set pieces.
 Other than that, I think we may never see a Rings 4.